Vogue Theatre

 Nearby Theaters

-The Vogue Theatre opened in May 1947, and was first operated by Warner Brothers Circuit Management Corporation.
+The Vogue Theatre opened on May 29, 1947 with Robert Reagan in “Stallion Road”.
+It was first operated by Warner Brothers Circuit Management Corporation.
 Designed by the architectural firm White & Boenisch, with Weinberg, Laurie & Teare as associate architects.
 The single story entrance facade was in a Neo-Colonial style of red brick with white trim.
 A feature of the foyer was a 14 x 7 feet photomural of Warner’s Burbank Studio’s, which was set in a wall panel.
 Seating in the Art Moderne style auditorium was all on a single level.

-Later operated as an independent, the theatre closed in 1986, and has since been subdivided into retail stores.
+Later operated by Stanley-Warner Theatres, followed by an independent operator, the theatre closed in 1986, and has since been subdivided into retail stores.

 Just login to your account and subscribe to this theater.